 However, this doesn’t mean they can’t take out loans.
 Many no-loan colleges require parental or student contributions to tuition and if that’s not an option, the student may have to take out loans to cover the difference.

 Applying to No-Loan Colleges

 The no-loan incentives for financial aid have intensified this competition even further, but once a student has been accepted to a no-loan college, the financial aid office will help facilitate the rest.
 In short, they’ll determine how much tuition assistance to award, based on family income, how much the student can contribute via a summer internship or on-campus job, and any scholarships or grants they've been awarded.

 For example, with Columbia University’s need-based aid program, parents of students from a household making less than $60,000/annually are not required to contribute to the cost of tuition.

-If you're planning to attend a no-loan college with a restricted policy, you must be able to prove that you are “low-income” to qualify for a no-loan financial aid package.
+If you're planning to attend a no-loan college with a restricted policy, you must be able to prove you are “low income” to qualify for a no-loan financial aid package.

 You may also consider attending a community college prior to transferring credits to an in-state, public university (thus reducing overall tuition costs)—especially if your state or county offers a free college program.
 Paying the interest on your student loans while you’re still a student will also help lower your monthly student loan payments in the future.

 Stay informed on where you stand with student loan refinancing options, as many federal student loans allow you to make monthly payments based on your income, or to defer payments temporarily if you're unable to pay.